nachosabatini/simpli-coding-challenge/README.md

 There still are some improvements to be made, such as adding unit tests and improving the UI/UX, but the application is fully functional and ready to be used.

+For the purpouse of this project the DB is hosted on MongoDB Atlas, but it can be easily changed to a local DB by changing the `MONGO_URI` variable on the `.env` file and creating the image on the `docker-compose` file.

 ## Prerequisites

 - Docker: Ensure that you have Docker installed on your system.
 You can download and install Docker from the official website: [https://www.docker.com](https://www.docker.com)